KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Complete [P13-Machine-Learning](https://runestone.academy/runestone/peer/student.html) peer instruction problems.
 - Watch [Machine Learning Fundamentals: Bias and Variance](https://youtu.be/EuBBz3bI-aA?feature=shared) noting down the key points.
+- Watch [StatQuest: Logistic Regression](https://youtu.be/yIYKR4sgzI8?feature=shared), noting down the key points.
   - **Prompt 1**: What is bias in machine learning?
 What is variance?
 How do they relate to each other?
 Explain.
-- Watch [StatQuest: Logistic Regression](https://youtu.be/yIYKR4sgzI8?feature=shared), noting down the key points.
-  - **Prompt 2**: What is logistic regression?
+  - **Prompts 2**: What is logistic regression?
 How does it differ from linear regression?
 How is it used in machine learning?
 Explain.
 - Watch [Project Euphonia: Helping everyone be better understood](https://youtu.be/OAdegPmkK-o?feature=shared)
   - **Prompt 3**: In a full paragraph discuss your thoughts on the potential of Project Euphonia.